Skip to content

 Formatted Output with printf

-printf is the most commonly used output function in the C standard library, and its format string supports a rich set of format specifiers:
+printf is the most commonly used output function in the C standard library, supporting rich format specifiers:

 c